-As an alternative to HTTP/HTTPS requests, you can "ping" checks by sending email messages to special email addresses.
+Alternatively to HTTP/HTTPS requests, you can "ping" checks by sending email messages to special email addresses.

 By default, Healthcheck will consider any email received at the displayed address as a "success" signal.
-You can also configure Healthcheck to look for specific keywords in the subject line or the message body to decide if the message is a "start", a "success" or a "failure" signal.
+You can also configure Healthcheck to look for specific keywords in the subject line or the message body to decide if the message is a "start," a "success," or a "failure" signal.
 You can set up the keywords in the Filtering Rules dialog:

 The solution: set up another check, and add its email address to your list of recipient email addresses.
 Set its Period to 1 week.
 As long as your weekly email script runs correctly, and there are no email delivery issues, Healthcheck will regularly receive an email, and the check will stay up.

-Tracking job durations (using the "start" and "success" signals) will be less accurate when pinging via email, and may not be feasible at all for jobs with very short durations.
+Tracking job durations (using the "start" and "success" signals) will be less accurate when pinging via email and may not be feasible at all for jobs with very short durations.